 It’s not even good enough to just have “two of everything.”
 If two things both rely on electricity, and the electricity goes out, you lose both.
 There were two gas gauges; both failed for the same reason.
 It needs to be differently-implemented as well, like a stick versus a gauge.
 For example, there’s a normal magnetic ball compass floating in liquid that will work even if other power sources fail, but it’s hard to read as it bounces around from the vibration so it’s good to have another one that runs off suction—air pressure differential between the outside and inside of the cabin—which is stable even when you’re turning the plane in turbulence.

-Gerry used to say: “Who’s lying?”
+Gerry would say: “Who’s lying?”
 Usually your instruments are correct, but sometimes one is lying.
 Maybe the suction system isn’t working, so you double-checking suction-based dials with the electric-based dials.
 You stick the tank, in case the gas gauge is lying.

 The same lesson applies to our daily life of data and metrics.
 You think you understand what each number means, and usually you’re correct.
 But sometimes you’re running out of gas and don’t realize it.
 I’ve seen this happen for all sorts of reasons: The spreadsheet had a subtle bug in a formula, the analytics JavasScript code was accidentally left off one page, the survey email didn’t get sent to all the customers in the cohort, the database query did/didn’t filter something important, a nightly update script hasn’t been running for three months.